tsmuse/codelikeadesigner/basics.md

 ###### ID Styles
 Sometimes you just want to style one unique thing, and nothing else.
 Those are the times you want to use an ID style.
 IDs are like names, there can only be one of them in your design.
 To create an ID style, you put a # before the ID you want to style

 	#unique-ID{
 		property: value;
 	}

 This style will only apply to the one element with the ID “unique-ID.”

 ###### Special Selector styles
 For the most part, between element, class, and ID styles you will be able to create whatever you need for your design.
 However, sometimes you need to do some things that are a little wacky.
-Selectors make it easier to do that wacky stuff.
+Special selectors make it easier to do that wacky stuff.
 This comes in most handy when you are styling elements that are going to be created by a computer algorithm and not you (it happens more often than you’d think.)
-CSS has a long list of special selectors that you can use to do some really cool things, like select the odd numbered things in a group.
+CSS has a long list of special selectors that you can use to do some really cool things, like select the odd numbered items in a class.
 Most selectors start with : and they work just like all the other styles

 	:special-selector{
 		property: value;